jamesbvaughan/jamesbvaughan.com/content/_index.md

 - [setlist.fm](https://www.setlist.fm/concerts/jamesbvaughan)
 - [twitter](https://twitter.com/jamesontheline)

+# newsletter

+I recently started an email newsletter where I will be sending updates about things I'm working on and links to interesting things that I read, listen to, or watch.

+You can sign up [here](/newsletter) if you'd like to join.

 # about this website

 This is mostly a place for me to share [things that I write](/blog),